VitorRibeiroCustodio/simple-sentiment-analysis/Readme.md

  - [ ] Use samples with negative feelings, *e.g*, 'I don't hate you :)'

  - [ ] Search for better classifier methods, for now we are using NaiveBayesClassifier.

+ - [ ] Create Endpoint to analyse text.